BallOfEnergy1/Spool/README.md

 # Spool

 Spool is a mod that aims to bring the joys (and horror if you're a mod developer) of multithreading to older versions.

-It is fully serverside and does not modify the client in any way except to add F3 debug data (optional).
+Spool is intended to be a server-side mod; however, it *can* be used on the client side.
+Having the mod on the client is fully optional (server-side can have it while client-side doesn't.)
+The client side part of Spool allows for showing debug information in the F3 menu, some simple client chunk performance improvements, among other changes.
+Threading only partially works on the client side, and distance-threading is forcefully disabled when running on a client.

 This mod is a heavy work in progress and is incompatible with the majority of mods.

 Spool requires GTNHLib and UniMixins as dependencies.

 ## Current Progress
-Spool is very unstable, however for the most part it does not crash whenever not paired with other mods.
+Spool itself is stable; however, issues can arise when paired with other mods.

-Chunk generating/loading may be broken as the system is not threadsafe.
+Chunk loading/generating is *mostly* fixed; however, some issues may arise with incompatible mods.
+### Spool can corrupt your worlds!
+Be cautious when it comes to using Spool on worlds that you care about, especially if pairing it with potentially incompatible mods!

 [![Build and test](https://github.com/BallOfEnergy1/Spool/actions/workflows/build-and-test.yml/badge.svg?branch=master)](https://github.com/BallOfEnergy1/Spool/actions/workflows/build-and-test.yml)

 ## Performance Improvements
-So far from my (admittedly quite brief testing) I am seeing improvements of up to 10x with a 16-chunk render distance world (~10 MSPT -> ~1 MSPT).
-I hope to get this even higher, though without large-scale reworking of systems that I can barely begin to comprehend it won't be soon.
+Performance improvements can primarily be seen on servers; however, I have not been able to gather sufficient data to make any solid claims.

+The data that I *do* have shows that, on average (in a LAN world with three clients, including the host), Spool saves approximately 10 ms off of the server thread.
+This data could be biased due to hardware however, and it should not be taken as a guaranteed performance boost.

+What I *can* say for certain is that the overhead is much lower than the performance gains, so you *will* see speed increases in 99% of scenarios.

 ## TODO List
 - ~~Fix chunk generation.~~